pflanze/functional-perl/docs/design.md

 this should be changed?
 But it can't be fully transparent anyway since e.g. `ref` will always return the promise namespace.)

-OTOH, method calls on promises are always forcing the promise and then delegated to the value the promise returns.
+OTOH, method calls on promises are always forcing the promise and are then delegated to the value the promise returns.

 Some functions like `car` and `cdr` (`first` and `rest`) are forcing them, too (TODO: actually this is coded explicitely, but instead those